sailthru/stolos/README.md

     }

 As you can see, there's not much to it.
-You would need to define a command-line like "--bash echo 123" for this example to run properly.
+You would need to define a command-line like "--bash_cmd echo 123" for this example to run properly.

 Here is an example of a simple App_Ai` --> `App_Bi` relationship.
 Also notice that the `bash_cmd` performs string interpolation so